pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/self-hosted/saml-sso.md

 ---
-title_tag: Enabling SAML SSO | Self-Hosting Pulumi
+title_tag: "Pulumi Cloud: Enabling SAML SSO for self-hosted environments"
-title: SAML SSO
 meta_desc: Learn how to make the self-hosted Pulumi ready for SAML SSO with any IdP.
 Self-hosting is available as part of the Enterprise Edition.
+title: SAML SSO
+h1: SAML SSO for self-hosted Pulumi Cloud
 menu:
     pulumicloud:
         parent: self-hosted